Sonam Lamba

-Life and career

-Birth and early work
+Early life

 Lamba was born in Chandigarh and initially appeared as Ritu Pandey, younger sister of the titular female protagonist on Desh Ki Beti Nandini (2013–14).
-She also made appearances in the shows ‘Balika Vadhu’ and ‘Diya Aur Bati Hum’.
-Balika Vadhu and Diya Aur Baati Hum.
+She also made appearances in Balika Vadhu and Diya Aur Baati Hum.

+Career

 Breakthrough (2015–2023)

 In 2015, Lamba rose to limelight with her portrayal of Vidya Ahem Modi in the popular daily soap Saath Nibhaana Saathiya and continued until its culmination in 2017.

 In April 2018, Lamba was locked for an important role in Rishta Likhenge Hum Naya.
-However she eventually opted out of the show owing to various changes in story track.
+However, she eventually opted out of the show owing to various changes in story track.

 In 2021, she made her comeback with Anjan TV's Ek Duje Ki Parchai, in which she is portraying the female lead role of Sandhya.

 Sonam was seen in an episode of Zing TV’s Pyaar Tune Kya Kiya on 23 October 2021, as Suman.

 In 2022, Sonam entered Colors TV’s Sasural Simar Ka 2, playing the role of Labuni.

 In August 2023, Sonam entered DD National’s television serial “Jahaan Chaand Rehta Hai”, playing the lead role of Kiran.